michaelrios2015/Employee-Records-Project-4/README.md

 The report line shown below is generated for the data:
 SCS, B, 37, 25, 4436  <br>
-Name  Position  Age  Annual Pay Code
+Name  Position  Age  Annual Pay Code <br>
 SCS  Supervisor group 2   $52000       17

 Your program should at least consist of the following methods: